rgrove/combohandler/README.md

 Usage
 -----

 The `combohandler` module provides a configurable Connect middleware that can be used to add combo handling capability to any Connect-based request handler (like Express).

-The `combohandler/server` module creates a standalone Express server instance, or augments an existing server, to perform combo handling for a configurable number of routes.
+The `combohandler/server` module creates a standalone Express server instance, or augments an existing server, to perform combo handling for a set of configurable routes.

 ### As Express middleware